Last Updated: December 15, 2024

 Views in Microsoft Project play a crucial role in how project data is displayed and analyzed.
 They offer project managers a variety of perspectives on project information, aiding in decision-making, monitoring progress, and communicating project status.

 Views make a project multidimensional.
-The project manager uses views to walk around a project suspended in air and look at it from many perspectives.
+The project manager uses views to navigate a project suspended in the air and examine it from many perspectives.

 The following is a summary of views in Microsoft Project.